tommi1hirvonen/Biflow/README.md

 ### Azure (monolithic)

 The Azure (monolithic) architecture has all the necessary components and services hosted inside one monolithic application.
 The application is running in an Azure App Service (Linux) as a Web App.
-This allows for efficient cost minimization through the use of lower tier App Service Plans (B1, B2 and B3).
+This allows for efficient cost minimization through the use of lower tier App Service Plans (B2 and B3).

-### Azure (microservices)
+### Azure (distributed)

-The Azure (microservices) approach closely resembles the on-premise architecture.
+The Azure (distributed) approach closely resembles the on-premise architecture.
 However, the executor console app is now replaced with an executor service running as an Azure Web App.
 From the two Azure architectures, this offers significantly more control over upgrades to different components of the application.
+All services deployed to Azure can still share the same Linux App Service for cost optimization.
+Note, that a lightweight Linux virtual machine might also be required for deployment and configuration tasks depending on your Azure networking setup.

 # Documentation